T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 Formerly known as Pentester Academy, Nikhil Mittal founded Altered Security.
 Part of Pentester Academy was sold to INE Security.
 Their well-known red team certifications remain available under the Altered Security name.
 Altered Security is known for their excellent labs like the Global Central Bank.

 #### [Certified Red Team Professional (CRTP)](https://www.alteredsecurity.com/adlab)
 CRTP focuses on entry-level Active Directory penetration testing from a Windows perspective.
-Although the course is fully taught from the windows perspective, lab walkthroughs using a C2 (Sliver) are also provided.
+Although the course is fully taught from the Windows perspective, lab walkthroughs using a C2 (Sliver) are also provided.
 {{< figure src=/images/training-blogpost/CRTP.png align=center width="50%">}}

 ##### Cost